KyoufuuN1K1/KyoufuuN1K1.github.io/essays/Once More, Unto the Breach.md

 <img class="ui large centered image" src="https://64.media.tumblr.com/5a1c7e147deb15b97641282efcd3eb9d/tumblr_mnupmmFYKX1so9972o5_540.jpg">

 It really has been a while since I last worked in a group to deliver a website.
 Only this time, that website has to be built to a customer's needs and demands, not the group's internal goals.
 The last time I worked with Meteor and Mongo was around 2019, which meant that my skills with those languages were a bit on the rusty side.
 All the pieces were there, though, so I just had to see what I did for the 314 class.
 The difference, though, is the presence of Bootstrap, which I had no experience using.
 It took a lot of documentation reading, but I managed to piece together some knowledge to get through it.
-That didn't stop me from messing up every now and again, but I triple-checking the documentation was a lifesaver.
+That didn't stop me from messing up every now and again, but triple-checking the documentation was a lifesaver.

 ## Two Steps Forward, Three Steps Back